-The 3 Best Way to Send Money Internationally in 2022
+The 3 Best Way to Send Money Internationally

 If you’ve ever tried to send money online, likely the first thing you noticed is just how many options you have.
 It can be difficult to know which method is best for sending money internationally.
 Let’s look at the available choices and highlight the pros and cons involved.

 - International wire transfer: You use a remittance series to transfer money to the recipient’s account or a local office for them to collect.

 - Bank-to-bank: You work with your bank to send the funds directly to another bank account.
 This requires the recipient’s account information.

 - Multi-currency debit card: You use a proprietary card to load an international currency through a bank transfer.
 This method allows you to withdraw forex using an ATM.

 - Exchange through an international platform: You purchase something through a vendor or hire someone on a freelancing platform like Upwork to take advantage of their forex transactions.